 4WD Axle Actuator Housing at 1A Auto

-The four wheel drive axle actuator housing, sometimes called the axle disconnect housing, is part of the differential that houses the gears and shift fork required to lock both front axles together.
-Four-wheel drive (commonly abbreviated to 4WD) systems allow the engine to drive all four wheels of a vehicle simultaneously.
-The benefit of a four-wheel drive system is that, by being able to drive four wheels instead of two, you have the ability to double the amount of force needed to make you go that the tires apply to the surface it is driving on.
+The four-wheel drive axle actuator housing, sometimes called the axle disconnect housing, is part of the differential that houses the gears and shift fork required to lock both front axles together.
+Four-wheel drive (4WD) systems allow the engine to drive all four wheels of a vehicle simultaneously.
+The benefit of a four-wheel drive system is that, by being able to drive four wheels instead of two, you have the ability to double the amount of force needed for your tires to apply themselves to the surface they're moving on.
 So, both traction and acceleration are enhanced.
 This is particularly useful in low-traction conditions where wheel slippage (when the force applied to a tire is greater than the amount of force that the tire can apply against the ground or the ground can apply against the tire) is much more likely to occur, such as off-roading, wet or snowy conditions, climbing slippery hills, or on dirt roads.
-For these reasons a 4WD system is common on trucks and SUVs including Jeep models.
+For these reasons a 4WD system is common on trucks and SUVs—including Jeep models.